EU to discuss arms exports to Turkey with NATO and U.S., Merkel says

 BRUSSELS (Reuters) - EU leaders plan to discuss arm exports to Turkey with NATO allies and Washington, German Chancellor Angela Merkel said on Friday, after Greece pushed for an arms embargo on Ankara.

-Merkel spoke after a summit where the bloc’s 27 leaders agreed to prepare limited sanctions on Turkish individuals over an energy exploration dispute with Greece and Cyprus but postponed any harsher steps until March.
+Merkel spoke after a summit where the EU’s 27 leaders agreed to prepare limited sanctions over an energy exploration dispute with Greece and Cyprus, but postponed discussions on any harsher steps until March.

 Merkel’s comments underlined a hardening stance on Turkey among EU governments, many of whom have in the past resisted punitive measures on Ankara, a NATO ally, candidate for EU membership and host to Syrians fleeing civil war who would otherwise seek refuge in Europe.

 Turkey says it is operating in waters on its own continental shelf or areas where Turkish Cypriots have rights.
-Its president Tayyip Erdogan said on Wednesday he was not concerned by any sanctions the bloc might impose.
+It has also repeatedly accused Greece of avoiding bilateral talks over their conflicting maritime claims and has accused the European Union of being biased towards Greece and Turkey.

 The EU exported only 45 million euros ($54.53 million) worth of arms and ammunition to Turkey in 2018, including missiles, according to EU statistics office Eurostat, but sales of aircraft amounted to several billion euros.